bgarcial/sentia-assessment/Documentation/README.md

 - [General Purpose](https://github.com/bgarcial/sentia-assessment/blob/master/Deployments/ARMTemplates/Infrastructure/AzResourceGroupDeploymentApproach/testing.json#L165) sku pricing tier was considered as starting point.
 There is the possibility to migrate to the **Memory optimized** pricing tier, just in case that memory performance, and transaction processing activities require more compute power.
 - Compute Gen 5 [as an sku family](https://github.com/bgarcial/sentia-assessment/blob/master/Deployments/ARMTemplates/Infrastructure/AzResourceGroupDeploymentApproach/testing.json#L174)
 - I decided to use local redundant backup and [not geo redundant backup](https://github.com/bgarcial/sentia-assessment/blob/master/Deployments/ARMTemplates/Infrastructure/AzResourceGroupDeploymentApproach/testing.json#L201) due to geo redundant backup store the backups not only within the region in which the MySQL server is deployed, azure also replicate the backup to a paired datacenter in a different region.
   - At the moment I considered local redundant backup with only West Europe region scope as a good starting point with relation to MySQL high availability deployment.
-If we wanto to enable a geo-redundant backup is only [change the default value to Enabled in the ARM template](https://github.com/bgarcial/sentia-assessment/blob/master/Deployments/ARMTemplates/Infrastructure/AzResourceGroupDeploymentApproach/testing.json#L203)
+If we want to to enable a geo-redundant backup is only [change the default value to Enabled in the ARM template](https://github.com/bgarcial/sentia-assessment/blob/master/Deployments/ARMTemplates/Infrastructure/AzResourceGroupDeploymentApproach/testing.json#L203)
 - The `storageAutoGrow` [also was disabled](https://github.com/bgarcial/sentia-assessment/blob/master/Deployments/ARMTemplates/Infrastructure/AzResourceGroupDeploymentApproach/testing.json#L192) due to in he General Purpose pricing tier I have available a range [between 5GB and 4TB of storage size](https://docs.microsoft.com/en-us/azure/mysql/concepts-pricing-tiers#storage)
 - The `"sslEnforcement": "Disabled"` also was selected in order to allow connections to MySQL server without need certificates.
 The inbound connections to MySQL are secure, because of network service endpoints.
 You can see later the **About Virtual Network services endpoints** section to understand how works the services endpoints over subnets in a security context